mohsenasadi501/DataStructureAlgorithm/README.md

 ## Queues

-Queue is data structure similar to stack but in queue for adding new item to top should remove item from bottom of queue as shown below:
+The Queue is data structure similar to the stack but in the queue for adding a new item to the top should remove the item from the bottom of the queue as shown below:

 ![queue.png](https://github.com/mohsenasadi501/DataStructureAlgorithm/blob/main/images/queue.png)